-The beauty of Ayurveda, especially in the traditional way we are blessed to learn this science at Vedika Global, is that it touches not only the body, but also the mind and soul, enabling the potential for profound personal transformation.
+The beauty of Ayurveda, especially in the traditional way I have been blessed to learn this science, is that it touches not only the body, but also the mind and soul, enabling the potential for profound personal transformation.
 At the level of the body, Ayurveda has taught me tremendous responsibility.
 At the mental level, I have learned from Ayurveda the importance of anchoring.
 For the soul, Ayurveda has provided the keys to liberation, and deeper connection with who I really am, beyond the body and mind.

 Ayurveda has impacted me at the physical level by inspiring me to take responsibility for my own health.
 This is because, unlike modern, western medicine, which works at the level of mere symptom management, Ayurveda addresses the root causes of not only physical, but also emotional, and existential, suffering.
 Through Ayurveda, I have learned to become responsible for everything I allow to enter through the doorways of all of my senses.
 That is because I now know the significance of everything I put into my mouth, all that I see, what I put onto my skin, what kind of books I read, the television shows and movies I watch, the music I listen to, and the kind of company I keep.